pickettbd/meryl/documentation/source/quick-start.rst

   GTGCTTTTGCCGTTACGCACCACCCCGTCAGTAGCTGAACAGGAGGGACAGCTGATAGAAACAGAAGCCACTGGAGC
   ACCTCAAAAACACCATCATACACTAAATCAGTAAGTTGGCAGCATCACC

-Aside from a strand and sequence order difference caused by the assemlber, they're the same!
+Aside from a strand and sequence order difference caused by the assembler, they're the same!

 .. code-block:: none